 A company usually engages in many continuous activities.
 The activities can be broken down into specific, distinct, and short intervals for the purpose of financial reporting.
-Without a reporting period, accountants wouldn’t know the months to look at to create financial reports.
+Without a reporting period, accountants wouldn’t know the start and ending date to create financial reports.

 - A reporting period is the time span for which a company reports its financial performance and financial position.

 - A company can choose to use the traditional calendar year of 12 months or adopt a 12-month fiscal year.

 - Companies use the same reporting periods in order to make a comparison of the current financial performance and financial position with those of the previous years.